 Inherited Arrhythmia Syndrome

 Genetic disorders lead to abnormal heart rhythms.
-It affects some special proteins as ion particles that conduct electrically charged particles across the cell membrane, and this condition is known as Channelopathies.
+It affects some particular proteins as ion particles that conduct electrically charged particles across the cell membrane, and this condition is known as Channelopathies.
 Some genetically inherited arrhythmia conditions are:

 Brugada syndrome, Polymorphic ventricular tachycardia, etc. These conditions cause death in several people by causing cardiac arrest.